 - Cardiac arrest with or without sudden cardiac death

-Hence, the Brugada syndrome is a highly malignant disorder which must be recognized by any health care provider.
-A family history of any of the above listed symptoms and manifestations must always raise suspicion of serious hereditary arrhythmias.
+Hence, the Brugada syndrome is a highly malignant disorder that must be recognized by any health care provider.
+A family history of any of the above-listed symptoms and manifestations must always raise suspicion of serious hereditary arrhythmias.
 Although clinicians are becoming increasingly aware of the Brugada syndrome, the diagnosis is still missed despite obvious clinical presentation.

 It should be noted that the ECG features of Brugada syndrome are fairly specific to the disorder, provided that the clinical characteristics are in line with the disorder.
-There are however other disorders which may bring about similar ECG changes, and these are as follows:
+There are however other disorders that may bring about similar ECG changes, and these are as follows:

 - Arrhythmogenic right ventricular dysplasia/cardiomyopathy (ARVC/ARVD) – ARVC also tends to manifest in young adults and the most common symptoms are palpitations (prevalence 40%), syncope (30%), sudden cardiac death (15%), atypical chest pain (30%) and dyspnea (10%).
 The major ECG findings in ARVC are T-wave inversion in V1–V3 (in absence of right bundle branch block); virtually all patients display this.
 The epsilon wave, which is much less common (one third of patients), is defined as a wave occurring on the initial part of the ST segment.